emrac001/wireframing/README.md

 👉 Therefore, it qualifies as a **Low-Fidelity Wireframe**.

 Low-fidelity is the best starting point because it emphasizes functionality and user flow while leaving visual design details for later.

+---

+# Wireframing Tools

+There are many tools available to create wireframes, each offering unique features to support different design needs.
+These tools help designers quickly visualize ideas, collaborate with teams, and create both low-fidelity and high-fidelity wireframes.

+### Popular Wireframing Tools
+- **Balsamiq:** Focuses on low-fidelity wireframes with a simple sketch-like interface, great for brainstorming and early-stage ideas.
+- **Adobe XD:** Provides both wireframing and prototyping features, ideal for designers already in the Adobe ecosystem.
+- **Sketch:** Popular among Mac users, supports detailed wireframes and design system integration.
+- **Figma:** A cloud-based tool that allows real-time collaboration and is widely used for both wireframing and prototyping.

+---

+## Why Figma is Recommended
+Figma is one of the most popular tools for wireframing and prototyping because of its versatility and collaboration features:

+- **Cloud-Based Collaboration:** Multiple team members can work on the same design in real-time, similar to Google Docs.
+- **Cross-Platform Access:** Works on Windows, macOS, Linux, and even directly in the browser without installation.
+- **Component System:** Allows reusable design components (e.g., buttons, navigation bars) for consistency.
+- **Prototyping Features:** Transitions wireframes into clickable prototypes without needing a separate tool.
+- **Version Control:** Tracks design history so teams can revert to earlier versions if needed.
+- **Community Resources:** Offers free templates, UI kits, and plugins to speed up the design process.

+👉 **Why it’s useful for wireframing:**
+Figma helps teams move from **low-fidelity wireframes** (sketch-level) to **high-fidelity prototypes** in a seamless workflow.
+Its collaboration features make it perfect for projects where developers, designers, and stakeholders need to stay aligned.